If You Drive an Orange Car, You Probably Live in This State

 If you see a woman driving a brown car (or any color, for that matter), you can bet that it was her first choice.
 Studies have repeatedly found that women are much more likely than men to hold out for their preferred hue—meaning, chances are good that if a man wants a brown car but there isn’t one available, he’ll settle for a white one rather than wait for a brown one.

 Yikes, gold car owners in Idaho may want to be careful about where they park their cars.
 According to a recent survey, gold cars were one of the top five cars most likely to be stolen (along with silver, white, black, and dark green).
-To help keep your vehicle safe and prevent theft, avoid leaving these 15 things inside it.

 Gray is not only a common car color in California but it also describes the mood of its daily commuters.
 A WalletHub study found that the West Coast state has the highest percentage of traffic congestion during rush hour in the country.
 If you deal with the bumper-to-bumper bummer every day, too, here are tips to make your commute stress-free.